A Complete List of Types of Nonprofits: Which One Should You Start?

 A nonprofit is a legal entity that is created and operated for a collective, public, or social benefit.

 There is a common misconception that nonprofits do not make money.
 This is an understandable assumption based on the name, but the reality is a bit different.
 Many nonprofits make quite a bit of money and are big businesses.
 In fact, nonprofits are America’s third-largest employer.
+However, they do not make a profit year over year.

 The one rule that all nonprofit organizations must follow to remain tax-exempt is not paying out profits.
 The IRS states that “no part of the organization’s net earnings can benefit any private shareholder or individual.”
-This means no shareholders that can get rich from the organization.
+This means no shareholders can get rich from the organization.

 In some states, nonprofits are allowed shareholders, but these individuals do not take a salary.
 Instead, they are often organization founders who hold onto control over the organization through their shares and voting power.